sagemath/trac_to_gh/Issue 6818.md

 More precisely, this code "checks that the list containing all labels does not contain the new label which it generates.
-After you create 2*35150 labels, this takes longer than when maxima starts.", according to Andrej Vodopivec who tracked this down and told us a simple fix.
+After you create 2*35150 labels, this takes longer than when maxima starts.", according to Andrej Vodopivec and Robert Dodier who (independently) tracked this down and told us a simple fix.
 Put:

 ```
 nolabels:true;
 ```

 at the beginning of our Maxima session.
 This is fine for Sage, since Sage doesn't use the labels in any way.

+NOTE: This is the same problem as #4731, so close that one too when this is closed.

 Issue created by migration from https://trac.sagemath.org/ticket/6818